 So she decided to boil down the information into its simplest, essential form – “Just do these most important things” – and the message had to be conveyed with very limited sources.
 Thus, online and in a multi-media e-book.

 With major headings like “Do Less,” you know it’s not going to be your grandfather’s lawn-care advice, but it’s also not going to be the total condemnation seen from some quarters.
 It takes the more enlightened position that “A well-managed lawn is an environmental asset” because it aids in erosion control, improves water quality, and filters air pollutants.
 Lawn alternatives are recommended for spots where lawn doesn’t grow well.

-So if you have a cool-season lawn (these species), here’s how Cornell (and increasingly, other Extension universities) recommends that you care for it.
-Let’s bust some myths, shall we?
+So if you have a cool-season lawn (these species), read on to find out how Cornell (and increasingly, other Extension universities) recommends that you care for it.
+They bust some myths in the process.

 Lori worked with Cornell’s famous lawn expert Dr. Frank Rossi and others, boiling their wisdom down to its essential bits, a task that Rossi knew wouldn’t be easy because “It requires more than 140 characters.”

 Conventional wisdom is correct that grasses need about 1 inch of water per week, but only during periods of active growth.
 That means spring and fall, when there’s usually ample rainfall, anyway.